astronomer/airflow-provider-great-expectations/docs/contributing/contributor-roles.md

 A contributor is anyone who wants to contribute code, documentation, tests, ideas, or anything to the Great Expectations Airflow Provider project.

-Great Expectations Airflow Provider contributors are listed in the Github [insights page](https://github.com/astronomer/airflow-provider-great-expectations/graphs/contributors).
+Great Expectations Airflow Provider contributors are listed in the GitHub [insights page](https://github.com/astronomer/airflow-provider-great-expectations/graphs/contributors).

 Contributors are responsible for: